 Original source: Edgecast

-Not so long ago, in a galaxy far, far away, there were only a handful of streaming platforms reliably delivering digital media to the consumer market.
-At the beginning of the last decade, these services were disrupting the industry but were still light years away from causing any real damage.
-Even with a rise in cost over this period, traditional cable still had a comfortable lead over the new rivals.
+Not so long ago, in a galaxy far, far away, there was only a handful of streaming platforms reliably delivering digital media to the consumer market.
+At the beginning of the last decade, these services disrupted the industry but were still lightyears away from causing real damage.
+Despite a rise in cost over this period, traditional cable still had a comfortable lead over the new rivals.
 But in the last few years, OTT providers such as Netflix, Hulu, and Amazon Prime Video have formed a sort of Rebellion, seeking to destroy the cable industry Empire.
 In any industry, as in life, necessity breeds innovation and innovation breeds competition – a lot of it.
 As we come to the end of this decade, streaming, which was once a category that only had a few options, now has dozens.
-The fight for consumer attention will go on as the battle has only just begun.
+The fight for consumer attention will continue as the battle has just begun.

-As we round out the saga within the OTT galaxy, it’s important to consider the foundational pieces that support the infrastructure of streaming.
-As more consumers transition to streaming platforms, players such as Netflix and Disney+ will have to take large viewing numbers into account in their pursuit to provide a true TV-like experience.
-Ensuring that consumers have a seamless viewing experience is of paramount importance, and constructing an impenetrable architecture is the crucial piece of the puzzle.
+As we round out the saga within the OTT galaxy, it’s important to consider the foundational pieces that support the streaming infrastructure.
+As more consumers transition to streaming platforms, players such as Netflix and Disney+ will have to consider large viewing numbers in their pursuit to provide a true TV-like experience.
+Ensuring that consumers have a seamless viewing experience is paramount, and constructing an impenetrable architecture is the crucial piece of the puzzle.
 See also: the fall of the Death Star.
-If streaming giants are unable to protect their bases and ward off attacks, cable could very well see a resurgence in Act 3.
-Regardless of which side reigns supreme, one thing is for sure: Balance is sure to be restored to the consumer once again.
+If streaming giants cannot protect their bases and ward off attacks, cable could see a resurgence in Act 3.
+Regardless of which side reigns supreme, one thing is sure: Balance will be restored to the consumer again.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.